- First Aid Essentials Slideshow Pictures

 Use common sense

-Make sure to keep your pet cool by giving them plenty of fresh water, and leave the water in
+- Make sure to keep your pet cool by giving them plenty of fresh water, and leave the water in a shady area.

 One last hot tip

 These self-help measures are not a substitute for medical care but may help you recognize and respond promptly to warning signs of trouble.
 Your best defense against heat-related illness is prevention.
 Staying cool and making simple changes in your fluid intake, activities, and clothing during hot weather can help you remain safe and healthy.